Okay, so the “anti-blogger” in the title of this post is a misnomer.

-You see, seven years ago when I started blogging, I had all the answers.
+You see, seven years ago, when I started blogging, I had all the answers.
 Oh, how I had the answers.
-I’m still fairly confident in my own choices and decisions, but the longer I’ve blogged and the longer I’ve mothered and the longer I’ve worked and homeschooled, the more convinced I’ve become that blogging has fallen into the trap of trying to provide perfect answers in tidy little packages for every area of our life.
+I’m still fairly confident in my own choices and decisions.
+Still, the longer I’ve blogged and the longer I’ve mothered, and the longer I’ve worked and homeschooled, the more convinced I’ve become that blogging has fallen into the trap of trying to provide perfect answers in tidy little packages for every area of our life.

 And…well…life is messy and full of other people, and very little of it can actually be tied up in a bow.